llvm/llvm-project/amd/device-libs/README.md

 ## BUILDING

-The library sources should be compiled using a clang compiler built from sources in the amd-stg-open branch of AMD-modified llvm-project repository.
+The build requires clang and several llvm development tools.
+This can be built using the amd-stg-open branch of the RadeonOpenCompute modified llvm-project repository, but the upstream llvm-project should also work.
-Use the following commands:

-    git clone https://github.com/RadeonOpenCompute/llvm-project.git -b amd-stg-open llvm_amd
-    cd llvm_amd
-    mkdir -p build
-    cd build
-    cmake \
-        -DCMAKE_BUILD_TYPE=Release \
-        -DCMAKE_INSTALL_PREFIX=/opt/rocm/llvm \
-        -DLLVM_ENABLE_PROJECTS="clang;lld"    \
-        -DLLVM_TARGETS_TO_BUILD="AMDGPU;X86"  \
-        ../llvm
-    make

-To build the library bitcodes, clone the amd_stg_open branch of this repository
+There are two different methods to build the device libraries; as a standalone project or as an llvm external subproject.

+For a standalone build, this will find a preexisting clang and llvm tools using the standard cmake search mechanisms.
+If you wish to use a specific build, you can specify this with the CMAKE_PREFIX_PATH
+variable:

     git clone https://github.com/RadeonOpenCompute/ROCm-Device-Libs.git -b amd-stg-open